dewan-ahmed/gitops-contents/blogs/2021-02-16-openshift-sso-gitops.md

 If the user has not granted access to this client, the grantMethod determines which action to take when this client requests tokens.
 Specify `auto` to automatically approve the grant and retry the request, or `prompt` to prompt the user to approve or deny the grant.

-At this point, you should be seeing a **Login with OpenShift** button on your ArgoCD server UI and be able to use your OpenShift credentials to log in to the ArgoCD server UI.
+At this point, you should be seeing a **Login with OpenShift** button on your Argo CD server UI and be able to use your OpenShift credentials to log in to the Argo CD server UI.

 * Troubleshooting: You might have to use an incognito window to avoid errors related to caching